Jason Swenk is the agency advisor and mentor that guides marketing agencies through a proven framework for growing their agency faster.

 Lucky indeed.
 I don't think it was luck, though, at all your brilliance, and I love what you're putting out there.
 So when you first started your agency, I'd love to talk a little bit about how that evolved.
 But I'm curious even before that, what was your first entrepreneurial venture?

 So that goes back to probably when I was about 11 years old, where I had a lawn mowing service, my tagline back then Was I beat everybody by a yard?
-And I would go around to the neighbourhood and put flyers up at the mailbox and be like, I'll mow your yard for like $5 or something like that.
+And I would go around to the neighborhood and put flyers up at the mailbox and be like, I'll mow your yard for like $5 or something like that.

 Wow, that's amazing.
 And so as a child, then you did that.
 Did you ever get a quote, real job after